Andriy Annenkov: International career

 Annenkov had capped only one game for the Ukraine losing a home friendly to Hungary on 26 August 1992 (1:2).

 Coaching career

 His coaching career Annenkov started in 2007–2008 as an assistant for the third tier sides Knyazha (suburbs of Kyiv) and the revived Prykarpattia.
 In 2009 he joined the coaching staff of the Arsenal Kyiv sports school.

-He was appointed as manager of the resurrected Arsenal Kiev in February 2014 but resigned after an unsuccessful start to a new season on 8 August 2015.
+He was appointed as manager of the resurrected Arsenal Kyiv in February 2014 but resigned after an unsuccessful start to a new season on 8 August 2015.

 In 2017 Annenkov was invited to coach the Dynamo-19 junior side where he served until 2021.
 During that period as an assistant coach of Oleksandr Petrakov helped the Ukraine junior team become world champions in 2019.

 In 2021 as an assistant to Yuriy Moroz, he joined the coaching staff of FC Chornomorets Odesa, but by the end of the calendar year he resigned along with Moroz.

 Since August 2021 he is an assistant of Oleksandr Petrakov for the Ukraine national football team.